 I guess there are some SPOILERS!

-At some level I feel like this is just a wannabe Pineapple Express.
-Read the Review.
+At some level I feel like this is just a wannabe Pineapple Express, despite the lack of weed.

 Billy Zane has gone from playing the heavy in one of the most financially successful movies of all time to featuring in shit like this…